Writing the History of Epigraphy and Epigraphers

 Organized by Sarah E. Bond

-The American Society of Greek and Latin Epigraphy invites submissions for a panel at the 2018 Annual Meeting of the Society for Classical Studies in Boston.
+The American Society of Greek and Latin Epigraphy invites submissions for a panel at the 2019 Annual Meeting of the Society for Classical Studies in San Diego.

 The history of epigraphy as a discipline stretches back to antiquity itself.
 In the same manner that Herodotus used inscriptions in order to list the temple inventories from Delphi and Delos and Suetonius appears to have drawn on the myriad inscriptions that dotted the Roman Forum, modern epigraphers continue to publish, interpret, and interweave epigraphic remains today.
 Although the focus is normally on the ancient content of these epigraphic remains, this panel turns its focus on the epigraphers themselves.

 As the Society for Classical Studies looks back on 150 years of its existence as an academic organization in 2019, epigraphers should similarly take a moment to reflect on the evolution of our field.
 From the Rosetta Stone to the Vindolanda Tablets, behind every great inscription is a great woman, man, and sometimes an entire archaeological team.
 We often contextualize inscriptions in their original time and provenance as a means of understanding the context and historical milieu in which they were written, yet understanding the motives, biases, and ethics of an epigrapher are similarly enlightening.
 Moreover, the role of the epigrapher as both historian and philologist is extensive.
 Whether it be Louis Robert’s (1904-1985) and his wife Jeanne’s publication of the Bulletin épigraphique from 1938 to 1984 or Joyce Reynolds’ publication of The inscriptions of Roman Tripolitania in 1952, epigraphers have helped to influence classics, ancient history, and digital humanities in many meaningful ways.